-With respect to class actions brought in the FCA, under s33ZB of the Federal Court of Australia Act 1976 (Cth) a judgment given in a representative proceeding must describe or otherwise identify the group members who will be affected by it.
+With respect to class actions brought in the FCA, under section 33ZB of the Federal Court of Australia Act 1976 (Cth) a judgment given in a representative proceeding must describe or otherwise identify the group members who will be affected by it.

 Australian courts are empowered to order interest on awards of damages.
 This can include pre-judgment and/or post-judgment interest.

-The rate of interest will vary from Court to Court and is prescribed by the legislation and rules of the relevant Court.
-For example, in New South Wales, Sections 100 and 101 the Civil Procedure Act 2005 (NSW) indicate the rate at which pre-judgment (Section 100) and post-judgment (Section 101) interest is to be calculated for proceedings commenced in the Local (civil claims), District and Supreme Courts.
+The rate of interest will vary from court to court and is prescribed by the legislation and rules of the relevant court.
+For example, in New South Wales, Sections 100 and 101 of the Civil Procedure Act 2005 (NSW) indicate the rate at which pre-judgment (Section 100) and post-judgment (Section 101) interest is to be calculated for proceedings commenced in the local (civil claims), district and Supreme Courts.

 Under Section 82 of the CCA a person who suffers loss or damage by conduct of another person that was done in contravention of the restrictive trade practices provisions of the CCA can commence proceedings against that other person, or against any person involved in the contravention, to recover the amount of the loss or damage.

 Australian case law in Australia has not yet considered whether the liability of cartel participants under the CCA is several, or joint and several.
 However, it has been observed that the policy considerations which underlie the CCA, and the similarity with conspiracy to commit the tort of deceit which gives rise to joint and several liability, mean liability under the price-fixing cartel provisions may be joint and several.

 Limitations on Liability to Direct Purchasers